Malaria: Prevention

 Methods used to prevent malaria include medications, mosquito elimination and the prevention of bites.
-As of 2020, there is one vaccine for malaria (known as RTS,S) which is licensed for use.
+As of 2023, there are two malaria vaccines, approved for use in children by the WHO: RTS,S and R21.
 The presence of malaria in an area requires a combination of high human population density, high Anopheles mosquito population density and high rates of transmission from humans to mosquitoes and from mosquitoes to humans.
 If any of these is lowered sufficiently, the parasite eventually disappears from that area, as happened in North America, Europe, and parts of the Middle East.
 However, unless the parasite is eliminated from the whole world, it could re-establish if conditions revert to a combination that favors the parasite's reproduction.
 Furthermore, the cost per person of eliminating anopheles mosquitoes rises with decreasing population density, making it economically unfeasible in some areas.

 Prevention of malaria may be more cost-effective than treatment of the disease in the long run, but the initial costs required are out of reach of many of the world's poorest people.
 There is a wide difference in the costs of control (i.e. maintenance of low endemicity) and elimination programs between countries.
 For example, in China—whose government in 2010 announced a strategy to pursue malaria elimination in the Chinese provinces—the required investment is a small proportion of public expenditure on health.
 In contrast, a similar programme in Tanzania would cost an estimated one-fifth of the public health budget.
-In 2021, the World Health Organization confirms that China has eliminated malaria.
+In 2021, the World Health Organization confirmed that China has eliminated malaria.
+In 2023, the World Health Organization confirmed that Azerbaijan, Tajikistan, and Belize have eliminated malaria.

 In areas where malaria is common, children under five years old often have anaemia, which is sometimes due to malaria.
 Giving children with anaemia in these areas preventive antimalarial medication improves red blood cell levels slightly but does not affect the risk of death or need for hospitalisation.